Poplar Forest: Slavery

-Slaves were present on the property from 1766 through 1865, when slavery was formally abolished in the United States.
-Present-day knowledge of the slave populations and their contributions to Poplar Forest is based on both archaeological and archival evidence.
+Enslaved men, women, and children were present on the property from 1766 through 1865, when slavery was formally abolished in the United States.
+Present-day knowledge of the enslaved populations and their contributions to Poplar Forest is based on both archaeological and archival evidence.
 John Wayles used slave labor to originally develop roadwork on the property, and when Thomas and Martha Jefferson inherited the land that included Poplar Forest from Wayles, they also inherited 135 enslaved men, women, and children as well as other tracts of land in Amherst, Cumberland, Charles City, Goochland, and Powhatan counties.
-Because Wayles chose to split his estate among several heirs, slave families were separated in order for his heirs to pay his debts.
+Because Wayles chose to split his estate among several heirs, enslaved families were separated in order for his heirs to pay his debts.

-As Jefferson turned more attention to Poplar Forest, he brought slaves from Monticello, Elk Hill, Indian Camp, and Judith's Creek, thus increasing the slave population at Poplar Forest.
-Jefferson kept consistent records of the slaves living at Poplar Forest; these records show that the slave population fluctuated between as few as 28 and as many as 95 individual slaves were working at Poplar Forest between the years 1774 and 1819.
-As an active participant in the slave trade, Jefferson sold and purchased slaves throughout the time he owned Poplar Forest, including a sale of 40 slaves from his various properties in Bedford County, Virginia in the 1790s.
+As Jefferson turned more attention to Poplar Forest, he brought enslaved people from Monticello, Elk Hill, Indian Camp, and Judith's Creek, thus increasing the enslaved population at Poplar Forest.
+Jefferson kept consistent records of the enslaved people living at Poplar Forest; these records show that the enslaved population fluctuated between as few as 28 and as many as 95 enslaved individuals were working at Poplar Forest between the years 1774 and 1819.
+As an active participant in the slave trade, Jefferson sold and purchased enslaved people throughout the time he owned Poplar Forest, including the sale of 40 enslaved people from his various properties in Bedford County, Virginia in the 1790s.
 The Eppeses inherited the house, about 1,075 acres of land, and several enslaved men and women after Jefferson's death in 1826.
-The Cobbs and Hutter families also used slave labor on the property through emancipation and maintained some former slaves as hired workers following.
+The Cobbs and Hutter families also used slave labor on the property through emancipation and maintained some formerly enslaved people as hired workers following.